 The NCC pay policy covers all employees and not just senior officers.

 As part of being an open and transparent authority we are publishing, along with those pay policy documents required of us, benefits that all of our employees are eligible to receive.
 This document contains information on annual leave, childcare vouchers, flexible working, sick pay scheme and pension schemes.

 The Transparency Code requires local authorities to publish their pay multiple.
-A pay multiple is the ratio of the pay of an organisation’s top earner to that of the mean/median earner.